If you experience any of the below symptoms, be sure to book an appointment at your doctors or local sexual health clinic as soon as you can.

 Pain whilst peeing

 STIs can cause you pain when you wee, but so can urinary tract infections (UTIs) or even kidney stones.
 It’s more likely to be an STI if you also have pain when you have sex or some of the symptoms above (like itchiness).
-Either way, head to your GP or clinic and they’ll sort you out.
+Either way, head to your GP practice or clinic for advise and help.

 Nothing at all…